 Establish a healthy work culture

 Human resource management was foremostly evolved for the Personnel management which was the former management system that was used to manage the working of the employees.
-Great psychologists on human behavior and their receptive power was analyzed and experimented by a famous psychologist Elton Mayo, he did many experiments on the human behavior at varied situations in the year 1924.
-His belief is based on work life balance for improving the productivity of workers and this emphasis on human relations, that influences the productivity of the workers.
+Great psychologists on human behaviour and their receptive power were analyzed and experimented with by a famous psychologist Elton Mayo, he did many experiments on human behaviour in varied situations in the year 1924.
+His belief is based on work-life balance for improving the productivity of workers and this emphasis on human relations, that influences the productivity of the workers.
 He was regarded as the father of Human resources management.

 1. Who is an HR in a Company?